Phone: (719) 568-5854 · (720) 295-2452

 The following documents were reviewed in order to augment the walk-through survey and to assist the consultant's understanding of the subject property:

 The consultant is not required to independently verify the information provided and may rely on information provided to the extent that the information appears reasonable to the consultant.
-The items on this list were provided by the agencies as listed, and no concerns or physical deficiencies were noted in these items.
-Review indicates that all inspections were passed or finalized.
-There is no indication of any outstanding permits.
+The items on this list were provided by the agencies as listed.
 In the event of any future plumbing, electrical, mechanical or building construction, new permit(s) will be required.